modin-project/modin/docs/flow/modin/core/io/index.rst

 Data import operation workflow diagram is shown below.
-After user calls high-level ``modin.pandas.read_csv`` function, call is forwarded to the ``FactoryDispatcher``, which defines which factory from ``modin.core.execution.dispatching.factories.factories`` and backend specific IO class should be used (for Ray engine and pandas in-memory format IO class will be named ``PandasOnRayIO``).
+After user calls high-level ``modin.pandas.read_csv`` function, call is forwarded to the ``FactoryDispatcher``, which defines which factory from ``modin.core.execution.dispatching.factories.factories`` and execution specific IO class should be used (for Ray engine and pandas in-memory format IO class will be named ``PandasOnRayIO``).
 This class defines Modin frame and query compiler classes and ``read_*`` functions, which could be based on the following
-classes: ``RayTask`` - class for managing remote tasks by concrete distribution engine, ``PandasCSVParser`` - class for data parsing on the workers by specific backend and ``CSVDispatcher`` - class for files handling of concrete file format including chunking that is executed on the head node.
+classes: ``RayTask`` - class for managing remote tasks by concrete distribution engine, ``PandasCSVParser`` - class for data parsing on the workers by specific execution engine and ``CSVDispatcher`` - class for files handling of concrete file format including chunking that is executed on the head node.

 .. image:: /img/data_import_workflow.png